srinu766/devTinder/homeWok.md

 - Install Postman app and make a workspace/collection > test API call
 - Write to logic  handle GET, POST, PATCH, PUT, DELETE and text then in postman
+- Explore routing and  use of  ?, +, * ,() in the routes
+- Use of regex  in routes  /a/, /.*fly$/
+- Reading the query params in the routes
+- Reading the dynamic routes